 Efento pulse counters have the same features as regular Efento loggers.
-On top of the standard features users can configure pulse conversion ratio, maximum pulse duration, debounce time and reverse the logic of the pulse counters.
+On top of the standard features users can configure pulse conversion ratio, maximum pulse duration, debounce time, logic of the pulse counters (NO/NC) and enable / disable accumulative mode.